Benefits of an S Corp vs LLC: How to Choose in CA

 A yin yang symbol balancing the choice between an S corp vs an LLC.

-For business owners in California, choosing a business structure involves more than just federal tax rules.
-The Golden State has its own set of fees and regulations that can make the s corp vs llc decision particularly complex.
-While both entities are required to pay an annual $800 minimum franchise tax, the similarities end there.
+Choosing a business structure in California involves more than just federal tax rules.
+The Golden State has its own set of fees that can make the s corp vs llc decision tricky.
+While both entities pay an annual $800 minimum franchise tax, the similarities pretty much end there.
 California S corps pay a 1.5% tax on net income, while LLCs face a fee based on gross revenue that can climb to nearly $12,000.
 This means a high-revenue business with low profits could pay more as an LLC.
-Understanding these state-specific nuances is critical to building a financially sound business here, and we’ll walk through exactly what you need to know to make the right choice.
+Understanding the state-specific benefits of an s corp vs llc is critical to building a financially sound business, and we’ll walk through exactly what you need to know.

 Key Takeaways